CarbonROM/charter/device-support-requirements.md

 ## Hardware Deviations

-__Hardware deviations are defined as exemptions granted for hardware requirements above that worked in stock, but do not work in LineageOS.__
+__Hardware deviations are defined as exemptions granted for hardware requirements above that worked in stock, but do not work in CarbonROM.__

 * All hardware deviations from stock MUST be reported on the Wiki page for the device, with a user understandable justification.